 - Two and older need a seat so we had 3 together, but take advantage of boarding early so you can all sit together if your seats aren’t assigned.

 - I loaded up on NEW inexpensive toys for the boys so they would be excited for something they haven’t played with before.
-My girlfriend just recommended these for toddlers – just ordered because they are mess free and look so fun!
+A MUST HAVE IS THESE for toddlers – just ordered because they are mess free and look so fun!

 - The Rest of the Plane